 For more details and explanations of each step see below.
 You’ll find a step-by-step guide on the tips and tools you need to measure and draw a floor plan.

-Be sure your metal tape measure is at least 25 ft.
-Fifty feet is better.
+Be sure your metal tape measure is at least 25 ft. forty feet is better.
 This size will allow you to measure the total width and length of the room.

 It’s always a good idea to have a friend help you measure.
 The measurement will be more accurate when two can hold the tape straight.

-You can also use a laser measure tool but you will need the tape measure for shorter areas as well.
+You can also use a laser measure tool but you will need the tape measure for shorter areas, windows, and doors.

 To get started a quick sketch does the trick if you do not have printed floor plans of your space!
 All of this information will help to create a design with pieces that fit perfectly into your space. (see below)

 You can draw it in pencil, so you can easily erase!
 It’s more important your measurements are accurate. (see below)

 Using a tape measure, measure along the baseboard the length of one wall, from one corner of the room to another.
 Start by measuring the overall LENGTH and WIDTH of the room.

 We will add in smaller measurements afterward.
 The smaller measurements will add up to our overall width and length.